Kiruthik-coder/Card-less-ATM-Transaction-using-Face-detection/README.md

 # Card-less-ATM-Transaction-using-Face-detection

-The project is based upon a Physiological biometric system that employs physical characteristics of the user for the purpose of identification and authentication of the user.
+<p align="justify">The project is based upon a Physiological biometric system that employs physical characteristics
+of the user for the purpose of identification and authentication of the user.
 The importance of Facial Recognition is being integrated with many applications under the field of security monitoring and surveillance systems, in order to protect users data and decrease the malicious